-The County's General Fund was \$5.218 million favorable to the final amended budget for fiscal year 2022.
-This favorable variance is due to several factors.
-While revenue fell short of the amended budget by \$929,000, expenditures were less than the amended budget by \$4.622 million and transfers out were less than the amended budget by \$1.526 million.
-The primary expenditure savings were \$480,000 in Public Safety, \$1.483 million in Health and Welfare, and \$2.149 million in unspent ARPA funding.
+The County's General Fund was \$3.966 million favorable to the final amended budget for fiscal year 2023.
+This favorable variance is due to the following: revenue was higher than the amended budget by \$118 thousand and expenditures (including transfers out) were less than the amended budget by \$3.849 million.
+The primary expenditure savings was \$1.394 million in Health and Welfare.